Blanket: History

 An ancient form of blanket is recorded as "Kambala".
 The 7th century Chinese traveler and scholar Xuanzang mentioned the stuff in his travelogue of his journey to India in 629–645 CE.
 He refers to "Kambala" as a woolen material made from sheep or goat's hair.
 He categorized it as a kind of material for clothing.
 The Sanskrit meaning of Kambala is 'a woolen blanket."
 According to India's ancient text, the Atharvaveda, kambala is a generic term for materials such as shawls and blankets.
+Known as "Kambali" in Kannada and Tamil, these thick coarse blankets are woven with sheep wool whose texture is extremely coarse and thick to provide adequate warmth in winter.